The TQMa6x modules are mainlined in barebox featuring device tree and SPL support.

 Correct working of the HDMI driver depends on the function of the HPD signal of the Monitor.

-To change the display type, you need to change the default timing and - in case timing is not supplied yet - the
+Beginning with Linux 3.16-rc5 (BSP REV.0104) a devicetree with special settings for parallel display is compiled.
+To change the display type, you need to change the default timing and - in case timing is not supplied yet - the correct display timing has to be entered in device tree.

 To use LVDS display with frame buffer support, make sure to disable other displays in the device tree (set the status property of the node to “disabled”).